Mikejo5000/vsts-docs-pr/docs/setup-admin/team-services/set-up-vs.md

 **Team Services**

+When you first launch [Visual Studio 2015](https://www.visualstudio.com/products/vs-2015-product-editions), you can sign in and connect to [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs).

+If you have already gone through Visual Studio sign in, or you are using Visual Studio 2017, then [learn how](../../git/gitquickstart-vs2017.md) to connect to your Team Services from the Team Explorer window.

-When you first launch [Visual Studio](https://www.visualstudio.com/products/vs-2015-product-editions), sign in and connect to [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs) so you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation version control.
+Once connected, you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation version control.
 Organize and manage your work using Agile tools for DevOps, continuous integration, and continuous delivery so your team can build often,